Dementia symptoms and diagnosis

 Tests

-To help diagnose dementia, the doctor will ask questions to check whether the person knows where they are, the time and date, and about recent events.
+To help diagnose dementia, the doctor will ask questions to check whether the person knows:

-They may use a dementia test that takes the form of a questionnaire.
+The doctor may use a dementia test that takes the form of a questionnaire.
 This could be the Memory Impairment Screen (MIS) or the 6-item cognitive impairment test (6CIT).
-These check for issues with memory, language, understanding and attention.
+These check for issues with memory, language, understanding, and attention.
 They include asking people to:

 • remember words and phrases and repeat them at the end of the test